Tincture Making Workshop

 Tinctures are concentrated herbal extracts made by soaking the bark, berries, leaves (dried or fresh), or roots from one or more plants in alcohol, glycerin or vinegar.

-These solvents pull out the active ingredients in the plant parts, concentrating them as a liquid.
+These solvents pull out the active ingredients in the plant parts, concentrating them in the liquid.

-In this workshop you will learn to extract dry and fresh herbs in alcohol, vinegar and glycerin thru various means
+In this workshop you will learn to extract dry and fresh herbs in alcohol, vinegar and glycerin.

 • portability- They are somewhat more concentrated than teas.